Viliami Fifita

-Viliami Fifita (born 9 January 2001) is an Australian professional rugby league footballer who plays as a for the St. George Illawarra Dragons in the NRL.
+Viliami Fifita (born 9 January 2001) is an Australian professional rugby league footballer who plays as a for the Manly Warringah Sea Eagles in the NRL.

 Playing career

 In round 1 of the 2024 NRL season, Fifita made his first grade debut for St. George Illawarra in their 28-4 victory over the Gold Coast.

 Fifita returned to Manly on a one year deal for 2026.